Covariance-aware Feature Alignment with Pre-computed Source Statistics for Test-time Adaptation to Multiple Image

-\tabref{tab:imagenet_accuracy} shows the test accuracy on ImageNet-C/R. For ImageNet-C, CAFe outperformed the baselines in all cases.
+The right columns of \tabref{tab:accuracy} show the test accuracy on ImageNet-C. CAFe outperformed the baselines in all cases.
 Especially in the all-mixed case, CAFe had significantly higher accuracy.
 This implies that aligning the feature distributions becomes more important when the distribution shift is complicated.
-On the other hand, in ImageNet-R, although CAFe was competitive, Infomax outperformed the best.
-This is because of the change in the label space.
-ImageNet-R has only 200 subclasses of the 1,000 classes of ImageNet.
-Thus, aligning the source and target feature distributions harmed the target feature distribution.
-We additionally calculated the source feature statistics on the 200 subclasses of ImageNet and ran CAFe on ImageNet-R with the statistics.
-This resulted in $45.84 \pm 0.16$\% of test accuracy, a slight improvement compared to CAFe using the source statistics over the 1,000 classes.
-The details are shown in \tabref{tab:cifar_accuracy} and \tabref{tab:imagenet_accuracy} in \asecref{assec:adaptation_result}.